 Black spots on our skin are a byproduct of a condition called hyperpigmentation.
 Hyperpigmentation is the increase in melanin production.
-This condition mostly affects middle aged women.
+This condition mostly affects middle-aged women.
 This condition is the concentration of melanin in one area, making our skin look like it has black or brown spots.

 Blemishes, on the contrary, are caused due to some sort of blockage in our pores.
 There are different reasons blemishes are caused.
-The most common ones are blackheads, yellow or black bumps on the surface of our epidermis.
+The most common ones are blackheads and yellow or black bumps on the surface of our epidermis.
 This can also present as “papules” which are red elevated areas on the skin.

 Hyperpigmentation is a common denominator in all branches of skin conditions that can stem from all sorts of other dermatological factors.
 Hyperpigmentation can have many causes.
-It is characterized by darkening of the skin leading to dark patches.
+It is characterized by the darkening of the skin leading to dark patches.
 This happens when melanin is deposited in different areas.

 A few common issues that cause hyperpigmentation are: